On the range of the relative higher index and the higher rho-invariant for positive scalar curvature: Acknowledgements

 \section{Acknowledgements}

 Rudolf Zeidler gratefully acknowledges the hospitality of the Department of Mathematics at the Texas A\&M University, where this project was initiated.
 He also wishes to thank Johannes Ebert for several helpful conversations.
+The authors would also like to thank the referee for their careful reading of the manuscript and for useful suggestions.

-Guoliang Yu was partially supported by NSF 1564398 and NSF 170021.
-Zhizhang Xie was partially supported by NSF 1500823 and NSF 1800737.
+Guoliang Yu was partially supported by NSF 1564398, 1700021, 2000082, and the Simons Fellows Program.
+Zhizhang Xie was partially supported by NSF 1500823, 1800737, and 1952693.
 Rudolf Zeidler was partially supported by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) through the CRC 878 and under Germany's Excellence Strategy EXC 2044-390685587, Mathematics Münster: Dynamics -- Geometry -- Structure in Münster.